 Since the series came to an abrupt end, it did leave a lot of open-ended questions.
 We never get to know what other adventures the siblings embark on, if they ever find their father on any one of them, if they are able to rescue him and most importantly, where was Matt Bellows all this while.
 It also left a big question mark on, whether or not Gorgos is ever captured again and the most interesting one, how do Alex and Cleo manage to do that?
 Do the Gods from the various myths of different cultures help them?
 There is no indication from the channels that the show would go into production anytime soon.

 The DVD of the show was also never released, but some of the episodes of the show were converted into books by the writers of the respective episodes.
 These novels had some scene extensions and edited storyline, which were not shown on television.
 Additionally, the episodes of the show are also available on Netflix for streaming online.
-You can view them on the web with Time Warner Internet service.
+You can view them online with a good high-speed internet service provider.